wearenolte/wp-plugin/README.md

 [Download Composer](https://getcomposer.org/download/) first if you don't already have it installed globally.

 ### Update information

-As a bare minimum you should make the following changes in the file ```leeanp.php```:
+As a bare minimum you should make the following changes in the file ```leanp.php```:

 - Change the Plugin Name and Description in the comments at the top.
-- Update ```LeeanPlugin``` on line 18 to your plugin's name.
+- Update ```LeanPlugin``` on line 18 to your plugin's name.

 You can also update some of the other constant's values if you want.

 For simplicity we recommend leaving the constant names and namespaces unchanged.

-## Extending LeeanPlugin
+## Extending LeanPlugin

 ### Re-usable Modules
-LeeanPlugin ships with several modules which we re-use in nearly all our projects.
+LeanPlugin ships with several modules which we re-use in nearly all our projects.
 These are loaded by Composer.
 You can edit ```composer.json``` if you want to add or remove any of these.

 ### Project Specific Inc's & Modules
-LeeanPlugin provides a neat way of organising your code into Inc's and Modules.
+LeanPlugin provides a neat way of organising your code into Inc's and Modules.

 #### Inc's
 Inc's (or "includes") provide helper functions which can be used by any Module.
 They can also run code on plugin initialisation to set-up WordPress hooks for example.
 You need to use following the following pattern to create an Inc: